MicrosoftDocs/win32/desktop-src/CIMWin32Prov/win32-printerconfiguration.md

 ---
-Description: The Win32\_PrinterConfiguration WMI class represents the configuration for a printer device.
+description: The Win32\_PrinterConfiguration WMI class represents the configuration for a printer device.
 This includes capabilities such as resolution, color, fonts, and orientation. ms.assetid: b6649da0-ecb0-4ed1-979c-5005837eb474 ms.tgt_platform: multiple
 title: Win32_PrinterConfiguration class